Coinomi Review – A Beginner’s Guide

 Coinomi Review Summary

-Coinomi allows you to send and receive over 125 different coins through a versatile mobile and desktop application.
+Coinomi allows you to send and receive over 1,770 different cryptocurrency assets through a versatile mobile and desktop application.
 Aside from a security issue which was exposed and fixed back in February 2019, the wallet has gained a good reputation within the cryptocurrency community.

 That’s Coinomi in a nutshell.
 For a more detailed review, keep on reading.
 Here’s what I’ll cover: